John Q.: Plot

-Overriding Grimes, Monroe has a SWAT sniper enter the ER via an air shaft, luring John into the line of fire with a call from Denise.
+Overriding Frank, Monroe has a SWAT sniper enter the ER via an air shaft, luring John into the line of fire with a call from Denise.
 John speaks with Michael as his condition worsens, while a news crew hacks the police surveillance feed and broadcasts John's conversation with his family.
-John discovers the hacked news footage just as the sniper fires, wounding him in the shoulder.
+John discovers the hacked news footage just as the sniper fires, only wounding him in the shoulder.

-John overpowers the sniper and uses him as a human shield as he reiterates his demands in front of a cheering crowd.
-As night falls, Michael is removed from the ICU and brought to the ER in exchange for the sniper's release, while Denise waits at the police command post along with her and John's friends Jimmy and Gina Palumbo.
+John overpowers the sniper, pummels him, and uses him as a human shield as he reiterates his demands in front of a cheering crowd.
+As night falls, Michael is removed from the ICU and brought to the ER in exchange for the sniper's release, while Denise waits at the police command post along with the Archibalds' friends Jimmy and Gina Palumbo.

 John reveals his intention to die by suicide so that Michael can have his heart.
 He also reveals that his gun was empty all along.
-He persuades Turner to perform the operation, and Julie and security guard Max bear witness to John's impromptu will.
+He persuades Dr. Turner to perform the operation, and Julie and security guard Max bear witness to John's impromptu will.
 He says his goodbyes to Michael, and prepares to end his own life using the only bullet he brought, when Denise brings news that the heart of a recently deceased organ donor – the woman who drove the BMW – is on the way.

 Once the heart arrives, John releases the hostages, including patient Lester, who surrenders to police posing as John.
-John, posing as a surgeon, accompanies Michael to the operating room where Grimes, who noticed the switch, allows him to watch Michael's operation before arresting him.
+John, posing as a surgeon, accompanies Michael to the operating room where Frank, who noticed the switch, allows him to watch Michael's operation before being put into custody.

-Three months later, John's actions have sparked national debate about healthcare, and in court his family, friends and all the hostages are all in court as the jury foreman reads out the verdict.
+Three months later, John's actions have sparked national debate about healthcare, and has made headlines on television and talk shows, and in court his family, friends and all the hostages are all at his trial as the jury foreman reads out the verdict.
 John is acquitted of attempted murder and armed criminal action, but convicted of kidnapping and false imprisonment.
 His lawyer assures him that he will likely serve no more than two years.

-As John is escorted from the courthouse and driven to jail to await sentencing, Lester proclaims him as a hero, and a now-healthy Michael thanks his father for saving his life.
+As John is escorted from the courthouse and driven to jail to await sentencing, Lester proclaims him as a hero, Michael and his new heart thanks John for saving his life.